ch-gopi/Python-Django/README.md

 Serialization that supports both ORM and non-ORM data sources.
 Customizable all the way down - just use regular function-based views if you don't need the more powerful features.
 Extensive documentation, and great community support.
-There is a live example API for testing purposes, available here.

-Below: Screenshot from the browsable API

-Screenshot

 Requirements
 Python 3.6+